Peer Support Services

 To provide therapeutic services and referrals that will assist individuals in overcoming gambling behavior that has led to negative consequences in his/her life.
 Unpleasant feelings such as stress, depression, loneliness, fear, and anxiety can trigger compulsive gambling or make it worse.
 After a stressful day at work, after an argument with your spouse or coworker, or to avoid more time spent on your own, an evening at the track or the casino can seem like a fun, exciting way to unwind and socialize.

 But there are healthier and far less expensive ways to keep unpleasant feelings in check.
 These may include exercising, meditating, spending time with friends, taking up new hobbies, or exploring relaxation techniques.
 For many people, an important aspect of quitting gambling is to find alternate ways to handle these difficult feelings without gambling.
 Even when gambling is no longer a part of your life, the painful and unpleasant feelings that may have prompted you to gamble in the past will still remain.
 So, it’s worth spending some time thinking about the different ways you intend to deal with stressful situations and the daily irritations that would normally trigger you to start gambling.

-Chaplains are available to provide pastoral care and crisis ministry to members of the Cook County Sheriff’s Office and their families.
-Chaplains Unit 708-633-2583
+To obtain referrals for spiritual care and crisis ministry for members of the Cook County Sheriff’s Office and their families.
+Peer Support 708-633-2588